rohithasrk/google-code-in-sample-tasks/README.md

 ## Create a new OpenWISP website theme

 Many years have passed since OpenWISP was introduced, it's time to refresh our brand identity and we need help.
+The present [website](openwisp.org) has become quite old.

 We need a simple HTML5+CSS theme (lightweight javascript additions are fine) with the following features: